ErinGreenhalgh/java-sales-tax/README.txt

 RUNNING THE APPLICATION:
+1. Ensure that you have maven installed.
-- Compile the application: `javac Runner.java`
+2. Compile the application: `mvn clean compile`
-- Run the application: `java Runner` and enter file paths as arguments separated by a space, For example: java Runner ./src/main/resources/input_1.txt ./src/main/resources/input_2.txt ./src/main/resources/input_3.txt
+3. To run the application giving file names as command line arguements:
+`mvn exec:java -Dexec.mainClass=Runner -Dexec.args="./src/main/resources/input_1.txt"
+To run pass in more than one filename, simply add the path separated by a space:
+-Dexec.args="./src/main/resources/input_1.txt ./src/main/resources/input_2.txt ./src/main/resources/input_3.txt"

-- Input files matching those in the spec have been provided:
+These input files listed above match those in the spec.
-./src/main/resources/input_1.txt
-./src/main/resources/input_2.txt
-./src/main/resources/input_3.txt
+If adding an input file not already in the project directory by sure to specify the full path of the file.
-- When the program is finished parsing and writing the files, you will see a message that the receipt writing process is completed.
+4. When the program is finished parsing and writing the files, you will see a message that the receipt writing process is completed.
 Output files will be written to ./src/main/resources/

-Running the tests? (as a suite?)
-Installing dependencies?
+5. Run the tests: `mvn test`

 DESIGN NOTES: